 - Select one of the following options:

-- Configure Jira Data Center: If it's your first time using this add-on, an admin for your organization needs to configure Jira Data Center.
+- Configure Jira Data Center: If it's your first time using thisintegration, an admin for your organization needs to configure Jira Data Center.

 - Choose the issues you want to add to your freehand and select Import issues from Jira.
-A new Jira card that includes the Jira issue ID, summary, type, priority, and status appears for each issue in the Freehand canvas.
+A new Jira card that includes the Jira issue ID, summary, assignee, type, priority, story points, and status appears for each issue in the Freehand canvas.

-- Select the issue ID to open the issue in Jira.
+- Select the issue IDnumber to open the issue in Jira.

 Create Jira issues from Freehand

 When sprint planning or handing off projects to another team, it's important to connect the work to your existing epics, and track the project in Jira.
-With the Jira add-on, create new issues from Freehand so everyone sees what they need, where they need to see it.
+Create new Jira issues from Freehand so everyone sees what they need, where they need to see it.

-- In the toolbar, select Jira.
-The Jira add-on opens.
+- In the toolbar, select Explore > Jira.
+The Jira integration opens.

 - Select Create Jira issue and complete the fields.

 The new Jira issue appears on the canvas.
 Select the issue ID number to open the issue in Jira.